vmware/terraform-provider-avi/website/docs/r/avi_vrfcontext.html.markdown

 * `description` - (Optional) User defined description for the object.
 * `gateway_mon` - (Optional) Configure ping based heartbeat check for gateway in service engines of vrf.
 * `internal_gateway_monitor` - (Optional) Configure ping based heartbeat check for all default gateways in service engines of vrf.
+* `labels` - (Optional) Key/value labels which can be used for object access policy permission scoping.
 * `static_routes` - (Optional) List of list.
 * `system_default` - (Optional) Boolean flag to set system_default.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.